lleger/elixir-school/lessons/advanced/error-handling.md

 ## New Errors

-While Elixir includes a number of builtin error types like `RuntimeError`, we maintain the ability to create our own if we need something specific.
+While Elixir includes a number of built-in error types (like `RuntimeError`), we maintain the ability to create our own if we need something specific.
 Creating a new error is easy with the `defexception/1` macro which conveniently accepts the `:message` option to set a default error message:

 ```elixir
 defmodule ExampleError do